Public sector governance

-There is a new section of the Paper P1 Study Guide for exams from December 2014 onwards.
-It is on public sector governance and is included as a new addition under section A9.
-The purpose of this article is to introduce these topics and give some pointers as to what the important themes are in terms of teaching and learning.
+This topic is covered in section B6 of the Strategic Business Leader syllabus.
+The purpose of this article is to introduce this topic and give some pointers as to what the important themes are in terms of teaching and learning.

 a) Describe, compare and contrast public sector, private sector, charitable status and non-governmental (NGO and quasi-NGOs) forms of organisation, including purposes and objectives, performance, ownership and stakeholders (including lobby groups).